 Honeyville – a sustainable community in a biodiverse landscape

-Honeyville Eco-village and Nature Reserve is an off grid, low impact property and sustainable agriculture development in the Eastern Cape.
+Honeyville Eco-village and Nature Reserve is an off grid, low impact, sustainable community and permaculture development in the Eastern Cape.
 Honeyville is one hour’s drive from Port Elizabeth, and 25 min from the coast between St Francis Bay and internationally known surf-hotspot Jeffery’s Bay.

 Honeyville is situated inland from Humansdorp on the road to the magnificent Baviaanskloof Mega Reserve and World Heritage Site, within which seven of South Africa’s eight biomes are represented – Fynbos, Forest, Grassland, Succulent Karoo, Nama-Karoo, Subtropical Thicket and Savanna.
 Honeyville comprises approximately 800 Hectares of regenerating Fynbos vegetation and Subtropical Riverine thicket, and includes one of the last remnants of threatened grassy fynbos.
 Forty Hectares of the land was previously used for agriculture, is arable and is suitable for food gardens and permaculture development.
 The land has two perennial rivers, good soils and all year rainfall.

-For those looking to ‘get away from it all’, to lower and minimize their ecological footprint and become part of a 21st-century sustainable living enterprise, Honeyville is offering the opportunity to do so.
+For those looking to ‘get away from it all’, to lower and minimize their ecological footprint and to become part of a 21st-century sustainable living community, Honeyville is offering the opportunity to do so.